 At St Clement’s & St John’s C.E.
 Infant School our vision is for all children to have equal opportunities to develop the confidence, compassion, creativity and curiosity necessary to develop a lifelong love of language and literature.
 We know that future success is linked directly to a broad vocabulary, love of reading and an ability to communicate effectively through text.
 Therefore, our primary aim is to ensure that children have numerous opportunities to achieve the writing expectations for their age group through intelligent repetition, innovation and skilled teaching.

 We want pupils to acquire a wide vocabulary, a solid understanding of grammar and be able to spell new words by effectively applying the spelling patterns and rules they learn throughout their time in primary school.
 We want them to write clearly, accurately and coherently, adapting their language and style in and for a range of contexts, purposes and audiences.
-We believe that all pupils should be encouraged to take pride in the presentation of their writing, in part by developing a good, joined, handwriting style by the time they move to KS2.
+We believe that all pupils should be encouraged to take pride in the presentation of their writing and have secure and automatic transcription skills such as letter formation.
 We believe that all good writers refine and edit their writing over time, so we want children to develop independence in being able to identify their own areas for improvement in all pieces of writing, editing their work effectively during and after the writing process.
 We understand the importance of parents and carers in supporting their children to develop both grammar, spelling and composition skills, and so we want to encourage a home-school partnership which enables parents and carers to understand how to enhance the skills being taught in school.

 In summary, in our teaching of writing, we aim: